fs-linguistics/fs-linguistics.github.io/pages/workshops.md

 ---

-We are currently offering workshops every week led by students where we talk about comp ling  related  topics.
+We offer workshops every once in a while led by students which cover topics related to (computational) linguistics and programming.

+To stay up-to-date with the workshops, join the WhatsApp community or [our moodle](https://moodle.zdv.uni-tuebingen.de/enrol/index.php?id=428)

 Workshops we've offered: